phanindra-max/my-port/README.md

 ```
 * Now, you start with changing personal details in `index.html` file
-* You can also customize it even further by editing the `CSS` ans `JS` files in their respective directories.
+* You can also customize it even further by editing the `CSS` and `JS` files in their respective directories.

 ## Contents